apasim-io/hands-free-notes/README.md

 ## Obtaining a Working Demo

 Since this is a mobile application, we are unable to provide a fully workable demo in this repository, but we can provide steps to run our repository on your machine.
+Alternatively, we have provided a demo video that displays the current state of our application, which can be found [here](https://youtu.be/QJu2lqnG-cM).

 1. Make sure Flutter is installed on your machine.
 Steps to do so can be found [here](https://docs.flutter.dev/get-started/quick)